 - a) A Concentrated Animal Feeding Operation (CAFO) is a point source.
-Any pollutants discharged discharge of pollutants into waters of the United States from a CAFO is prohibited unless authorized by an NPDES permit or unless the discharge is an agricultural stormwater discharge as described in Section 502.102(b).
-No person is permitted to shall cause or allow a discharge from a CAFO and violate in violation of federal or State law, including but not limited to the Clean Water Act (CWA) (33 USCU.S.C.
-1251), the Act or Board regulations. - b) The owner or operator of a CAFO must seek coverage under an NPDES permit if the CAFO discharges. - c) The owner or operator of a CAFO that discharges must either apply for an individual NPDES permit or submit a notice of intent for coverage under an NPDES general permit.
-If the Agency has not made a general permit available to the CAFO, the CAFO owner or operator must applysubmit an application apply for an individual permit to the Agency.
-All permit applications and applications for permit modifications must contain the information stated set forthstated in Subpart B.
+Any discharge of pollutants into waters of the United States from a CAFO is prohibited unless authorized by an NPDES permit or unless the discharge is an agricultural stormwater discharge as described in Section 502.102(b).
+No person shall cause or allow a discharge from a CAFO in violation of federal or State law, including but not limited to the Clean Water Act (CWA) (33 USC 1251), the Act or Board regulations. - b) The owner or operator of a CAFO must seek coverage under an NPDES permit if the CAFO discharges. - c) The owner or operator of a CAFO that discharges must either apply for an individual NPDES permit or submit a notice of intent for coverage under an NPDES general permit.
+If the Agency has not made a general permit available to the CAFO, the CAFO owner or operator must submit an application for an individual permit to the Agency.
+All permit applications and applications for permit modifications must contain the information set forth in Subpart B. - d) Any permitted CAFO shall apply for reissuance of the NPDES permit not less than 180 days prior to the expiration date of the permit unless the CAFO will not discharge after the expiration date of the NPDES permit.

-- d) Any permitted CAFO mustshallmust apply for reissuance of the NPDES permit at least not less than 180 days before the NPDES prior to the permit expires unless the CAFO will not discharge after the NPDES permit expires the expiration date of the NPDES permit. - e) The owner or operator of a new CAFO that will discharge must apply for NPDES permit coverage at least 180 days beforeprior to before the time that the CAFO beginscommences begins operation. - f) Once an Animal Feeding Operation is defined as a CAFO for at least one type of animal, the NPDES permit requirements for CAFOs apply towith respect to all confined animals in confinement at the animal feeding operation and all livestock waste generated by those animals or the production of those animals.
+- e) The owner or operator of a new CAFO that will discharge must apply for NPDES permit coverage at least 180 days prior to the time that the CAFO commences operation. - f) Once an Animal Feeding Operation is defined as a CAFO for at least one type of animal, the NPDES permit requirements for CAFOs apply with respect to all animals in confinement at the animal feeding operation and all livestock waste generated by those animals or the production of those animals.